sdy329/ase420individual/documents/manual/user_manual_ver2.md

 ### priority

-Returns the tag with the highest time spent on it.
+Returns tags in order of time spent on them (highest to lowest).

 Format: `priority`